 1. Savings due to one-time activity of de-duplication;

 2. Recurring savings due to beneficiaries willingly not turning up to receive their entitlement; and

 3. Savings due to inconvenience ― currently being calculated by states, but which should not be included.
 These savings are due to transaction denial owing to server failure and/or authentication failure; or closed shop.

 Automation of the front-end distribution system in PDS results in very significant savings to the government.
+These savings justify the investment in deployment of automated systems.
 The one challenge that we foresee is that profitability of FPSs has come down drastically, as diversion of food grains has stopped.
 Our calculations show that profitability of an FPS outlet in the automated environment will be down to Rs.1,100 (USD 16.18) per month.
+Discussions with stakeholders shows that in the non-automated environment, FPS shops were making a profit of Rs.60,000-70,000 (USD 882-1,029) per month.
 State governments will have to relook and work out a commission structure that can ensure the long-term viability and sustainability of FPSs.